-- o Investigate the feasibility of a covered equestrian area, for multiple horse sports. - In the Sportsground area (southern); - Improve lighting on main field. - Construct additional playing fields east of existing main area to cater for increased sporting activity (existing codes, netball).
+- In the Sportsground area (southern); - Dismantle and replace existing amenities block, to include space for storage of equipment and change rooms. - Improve/reconstruct the servery/bar area and shared club rooms, to cater for all sporting needs.
+Combine into single complex. - Improve lighting on main field. - Construct additional playing fields east of existing main area to cater for increased sporting activity (existing codes, netball).